All Episodes

 I don't like the idea that there is some intolerance.

-I've heard there's a speech that he gave that he talked at length about his support of Judeo-Christian values, and I I think Donald Trump is probably like me and most conservatives in the country, where I'm fairly libertarian.
+I've heard there's a speech that he gave that he talked at length about his support of Judeo-Christian values.

 Why do I care what other people do?

-That's not that's none of my business.
+That's none of my business.

-That I when I say he keeps his own counsel, I I'm just being really honest with you.
+Well, and that's what I'm saying, that when I say he keeps his own counsel, I'm just being really honest with you.

-There are a couple that bother me, but I do think it's funny because I do see him more as a libertarian.
+There are a couple that bother me, but I do think, it's funny because I do see him more as a libertarian.

 And that's kind of the way I've always thought of him.

-And I think that's accurate.
+I think that's accurate.

-I th and by the way, I think most Americans are that way.
+And by the way, I think most Americans are that way.

 Even strong conservatives like me.

-I'm you know what, we're all Americans here.
+We're all Americans here.

-We need jobs, we need to protect the homeland, and we need to keep the world safe.
+And we need to keep the world safe.

-That's what we gotta to me it's really that simple.
+That's what we got to do.

-And you know, and look, we'll see.
+And, you know, and look, we'll see.

-You know, I I think every here's the thing, and I think you're right, where all of a sudden you see his poll numbers go up.
+You know, I think every here's the thing, and I think you're right, where all of a sudden you see his poll numbers go up.

-And I think a lot of people are saying that's not him, and that's a good thing.
+And I think a lot of people are saying that's not him and that's a good thing.

 But now the issue is what does he do?

-And I think time's gonna tell that.
+And I think time's going to tell that.

-Listen, I I want to hold work out.
+Listen, I want to work out.

 I want him to hold him to his promises.